awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **AWS Config rule:** [https://docs.aws.amazon.com/config/latest/developerguide/vpc-default-security-group-closed.html](https://docs.aws.amazon.com/config/latest/developerguide/vpc-default-security-group-closed.html)

-This AWS control checks that the default security group of a VPC does not allow inbound or outbound traffic\.
+This control checks that the default security group of a VPC does not allow inbound or outbound traffic\.

 It does not check for access restrictions for other security groups that are not default, and other VPC configurations\.

-### Related PCI DSS Requirements<a name="pcidss-ec2-2-requirements"></a>
+### Related PCI DSS requirements<a name="pcidss-ec2-2-requirements"></a>

-This AWS control is related to the following PCI DSS requirements:
+This control is related to the following PCI DSS requirements:

 **PCI DSS 1\.2\.1: Restrict inbound and outbound traffic to that which is necessary for the cardholder data environment, and specifically deny all other traffic\.**
 If a service that is in scope for PCI DSS is associated with the default security group, the default rules for the security group will allow all outbound traffic, as well as all inbound traffic from network interfaces \(and their associated instances\) that are assigned to the same security group\.